 - Investigate potential rent violations

 - Show the premises to insurance or mortgage companies

 - Enter during an emergency

-You must, however, give your tenant a reasonable notice prior to entering their apartment.
+The landlord must, however, give their tenant a reasonable notice prior to entering their apartment.
 Different states have different requirements in this regard.
 In the state of North Dakota, there is no specific notice period landlords must give their tenants.

 However, state law requires landlords to give their tenants “reasonable” notice prior to entering their rented property.

 It also goes without saying that the time of entry must be reasonable.
 For example, between 8AM and 5PM during weekdays, and between 10AM and 3PM during weekends.